Ximene Trencavel-25 March 1355

 Without raising her head, Ximene glanced around just in time to see Dominic emerge from the confessional.
 She was surprised.
 He had gone into the confessional before her and she herself had not been quick.
 What on earth had he been confessing?

 Choosing triumph as an inspiration, the choir burst into song.
 Ximene knew that this usually coincided with the entrance of the priests, but today the first hymn was followed by another and yet another and still there were no priests.
 As the fourth hymn began, the doors at the far right of the church swung open and a heavy smell of incense filled the air.
-The procession of priests and deacons emerged from the sacristy; thurifiers walked in front of the principle priests, dressed in long black cassocks covered by a thigh length dazzlingly white chemise.
+The procession of priests and deacons emerged from the sacristy; thurifiers walked in front of the principal priests, dressed in long black cassocks covered by a thigh length dazzlingly white chemise.
 They swung the censors from side to side, forcing the charcoal to an incandescent glow and thus encouraged the incense to vaporise.
 In the dim light the swirling, incense-laden smoke created a mysterious and sensuous atmosphere, precisely as it was meant to do.

 The intention was to ensure that every sense of every person in the congregation was fully stimulated, thus making them more receptive to the messages which would be delivered before communion.
 The vestments of the priests were covered by the outer garments, the chasuble and the stole.
 Both garments were made of white silk embroidered in gold thread and encrusted with precious stones.
 The leading priest carried a gold crook to emphasise his seniority.
 A dozen altar boys, almost invisible, trailed at the back of the procession.

 The procession now entered the railed altar area.
 Gold candelabras on the altar were magically lit as the priest approached.
-The procession split in two, so that both sides of the altar could be lined, leaving the principle priest isolated on the centre stage.
+The procession split in two, so that both sides of the altar could be lined, leaving the principal priest isolated on the centre stage.
 The altar was now ablaze with light.
 The golden candlesticks and the central gold tabernacle formed a glittering backdrop.

 The mass started immediately, with the priest chanting the simple prayers in Latin to which the congregation responded.